BudacaB/CS50x/Lecture5/Lecture5.md

 - the data to be searched for in the trie is now a roadmap
     - if you can follow the map from beginning to end, the data exists in the trie
     - if you can't, it doesn't
-- unlike with a hash table, there are no collisions, and no two pieces of data (unless the are identical) have the same path
+- unlike with a hash table, there are no collisions, and no two pieces of data (unless they are identical) have the same path

 Example: